Should You Be Investing in Real Estate Investment Trusts (REIT)?

 You can invest in REITs in a variety of ways, whether you want to own part of a company's equity or you'd rather be the 'lender' and invest on the debt side of REITs.

-Equity
+Equity REITs

 Equity REITs give the real estate company and its shareholders ownership of the company.
-As a shareholder, you earn passive income by investing in the REIT and collecting dividends based on the percentage of the real estate that you own.
+As a shareholder, you earn passive real estate income by investing in the REIT and collecting dividends based on the percentage of the real estate that you own.
 The REIT company, though, owns, operates, and manages the real estate.
 Therefore, your dividends and the success of the real estate are in the REIT company's hands.

 Equity REITs are a passive investment.
 You get to participate in the real estate's appreciation, but you don't have to do any of the work involved in running the property.

-Mortgage
+Mortgage REITs

 Mortgage REITs invest in the debt side of real estate.
 Mortgage REITs buy mortgage backed securities for money lent to real estate developers and builders who want to buy or build up real estate.
 The REIT company doesn't own the real estate, and you don't earn dividend payments from rental income.
-However, you may earn dividend income from monthly or quarterly interest payments.
+However, you may earn dividend income from monthly payments or quarterly interest payments.

-Hybrid
+Hybrid REITs

 Hybrid REITs are the best of both worlds.
 The REIT owns and operates real estate (equity REITs) and invests in mortgage debt.
 This is an excellent way to have a diversified portfolio and take advantage of the many benefits of the real estate market.

-Types of REITs
+5 types of REITs

 In addition to different categories of real estate investment trusts, there are different types of REITs you can invest in too.

-Mortgage
+Mortgage REITs

 Real estate companies often invest in mortgages because of the high reward.
 Commercial real estate is often riskier for lenders, so the interest rates paid are higher.
 As a real estate investor, you have the guarantee of the collateral (the commercial real estate properties) to fall back on should the tenant default.

-Office
+Office REITs

 REITs can invest in office buildings, owning a fraction of the building and earning dividend income on the rents paid.
 Office buildings are sometimes lower risk than retail buildings and provide a steady income for real estate investors.

-Healthcare
+Healthcare REITs

-Residential
+Residential REITs

 Residential REITs invest in commercial real estate that owns properties to rent out to families.
 Apartment buildings and hotels are two common examples.
 Any multi-unit building that the owners can rent out to tenants are residential opportunities for real estate investments.

-Retail
+Retail REITs

-How to Invest in a REIT
+How to invest in REIT

 There are several ways to buy and sell REITs, but the easiest way is on the public stock market.
 These shares are listed on the stock exchange and available for retail investors to buy or sell shares during regular stock market hours.